pburkholder/eponymous-principles/presentation.md

 # Brace yourself...

 ^ System diagram
-^ In 2019 Cloud System
+In 2019, Another Gov Dept
-^ CTO and Platform Team
+CTO Office and Platform Team

-^ System diagram and devops deck
+^ DevEx focussed, Delivery enabling security and compliance and governance

+^Shuffled the deck of technologies and dealt them

 ---

 ![inline](media/CloudFoobarySystemDiagram.png)

 ^ IAAS & DCs,  Kubernetes and CloudFoundry & Openshift

-Windows and RHEL and "Unix/Linux"
+^Windows and RHEL and "Unix/Linux"

-All the Databases, A Drupal cherry on top
+^All the Databases, A Drupal cherry on top

-TWO Hour provisioning
+^ TWO Hour provisioning

-^ DevEx focussed, Delivery enabling
-^ security and compliance and governance
-^I wasn't in a position to critique
+^ Asked input, smelled failure, asked about DevEx, but

 ---

 # What I said:

 * How are you focussing on user experience without any users?
-* Yada, yada, Agile Development...
-Blah, blah, blah, Lean Enterprise, etc.
+* Agile Development...
+Blah, blah, blah, Lean Enterprise, ....
+MVP

 # What I needed: